Bearer Token (also known as app-only)

 OAuth 2.0 Bearer Token authenticates requests on behalf of your developer App.
 As this method is specific to the App, it does not involve any users.
 This method is typically for developers that need read-only access to public information.

 This authentication method requires for you to pass a Bearer Token with your request, which you can generate within the Keys and tokens section of your developer Apps.
-Here is an example of what a request looks like with a fake bearer token plugged in:
+Here is an example of what a request looks like with a fake Bearer Token:

 API calls using app-only authentication are rate limited per endpoint at the App level.